linuxhw/hw-probe/README.md

 The following tests are executed:

-* graphics test by `glxgears` (for both integrated and discrete graphics cards, requires `mesa-demos` package to be installed)
+* graphics test by `glxgears` for both integrated and discrete graphics cards (requires `mesa-demos` package to be installed)
-* drive read speed test by `hdparm` (for all HDDs and SSDs)
+* drive read speed test by `hdparm` for all HDDs and SSDs
 * CPU performance test by `dd` and `md5sum`
 * RAM memory test by `memtester`

 Execution time is about 1 min for average modern desktop hardware.
+You can execute particular tests using appropriate options: `-check-graphics`, `-check-hdd`, `-check-cpu` and `-check-memory`.

 Disable logs